 - Pan frying chicken thighs with the bone takes longer than boneless thighs, reduce the cooking time if yours don't have the bone in.

-- It’s a new cast iron skillet and it isn’t yet properly been seasoned with a coat of oil.
+- You're using a new cast iron skillet and it isn’t yet properly been seasoned with a coat of oil.

 - The pan isn’t hot enough